 From the last week of November through the first of the New Year, many of us are surrounded by colorful seasonal decorations.
 But then January arrives and all that glitters is gone.
 To stave off Seasonal Affective Disorder, or at least help tide you over until the first crocuses push up through the cold earth, invest in house plants that bloom naturally during the winter months.
-Clivia miniata, occasionally called “Natal lily” or “fire lily”, but most often known as just plain “clivia”, is one of the best.
+Clivia miniata, occasionally called “Natal lily” or “fire lily”, but most often known as just plain “clivia” is one of the best.

-The genus was named in honor of an Englishwoman, Lady Charlotte Florentia Clive, wife of an early nineteenth century Duke of Northumberland.
+The genus was named in honor of an Englishwoman, Lady Charlotte Florentia Clive, wife of an early Nineteenth century Duke of Northumberland.
 Clivia is native to coastal areas in the KwaZulu-Natal region of South Africa, where the orange-flowered form was discovered by English plant hunters in the early 1820s.
-The first plants to bloom in England did so in 1827 in a greenhouse at Syon House, one of the Northumberland’ residences.
+The first plants to bloom in England did so in 1827 in a greenhouse at Syon House, one of the Northumberland residences.
 Much later, in 1888, a rarer, yellow-flowered clivia was discovered, also in the Natal.

 Whether your clivia is mature or somewhat smaller, pot it up using a high-quality potting mixture, like Fafard® Professional Potting Mix.
 The size of the decorative pot should only be a little larger than the nursery pot.
 Clivia is fond of close quarters.

 If you live in a cold-winter area, bring the plant indoors before the first frost.
-To stimulate winter bloom, stop watering around October 1, and put the clivia in a cool place, ideally with a temperature between 50 and 55 degrees Fahrenheit, for at least five weeks and preferably a bit longer.
+To stimulate winter bloom, stop watering around October first, and put the clivia in a cool place, ideally with a temperature between 50 and 55 degrees Fahrenheit, for at least five weeks, preferably a bit longer.
 When the dormancy period is over, bring the plant back into the warmth and light and begin watering again.
 Flower stalks should appear after a few weeks.
 Keep up this routine for a few years, and you will most likely see more flowers every year.
 When repotting, which should only happen after several years, do not increase the pot size dramatically or flowering may be affected.

 Unlike some other decorative plants, clivia is an excellent long-term investment.
-It is well worth it to see some floral light at the end of the mid-winter tunnel.
+It is well worth it to see some floral light at the end of the midwinter tunnel.